w33ble/graphpack-voyager/NOTES.md

 - don't forget about prodcut images
 - not all products have a manufacturer SKU

-- location(s) of a product
+- location(s) of a product, origin of production
-  - is this important in the context of products? or just an asset thing
+  - useful metadata, just like environmental certifications

 ## Questions